XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

 - Storing state (locally using Redis and in Azure using Cosmos)
 - Sending and receiving messages (locally using Redis and in Azure using Service Bus)

 When you use Dapr, each of your applications will have a sidecar.
 Your app will talk to that Dapr sidecar through a set of APIs in the form of a NuGet package.
+Communication happens over HTTP or GRPC.
 The sidecar has access to [Dapr components](https://docs.dapr.io/concepts/components-concept/) you configure.

 ![Dapr Sidecars](img/dapr-sidecars.png)